 Related: Disney’s Contemporary Restaurants

-And don’t forget when you stay at Bay Lake Tower you have the following transportation options:
+Guests of Bay Lake Tower have access to the following transportation options:

 - Walk to Magic Kingdom